developerPCR/panda-core-dev-docu-PCR/docs/firebase/profile.md

 # Profile data

-We use the provider data for users profile, such us displayu name and avatar, in case the user log in with `email/password` we will not have data available, so there is a profile page where the user can upload their profile photo and extra data, we added a website input as example, you can add all data you will need from the user there.
+<h2>We use the provider data for users profile </h2>
+Such us displayu name and avatar, in case the user log in with `email/password` we will not have data available, so there is a profile page where the user can upload their profile photo and extra data, we added a website input as example, you can add all data you will need from the user there.

 :::info